-&lt;sup>2 On December 16, 1945, U.S. President Truman described the policy of the United States with respect to China as follows: "It is the firm belief of this government that a strong, united, and democratic China is of the utmost importance to the success of the United Nations Organization and for world peace" (United States of America Government Printing Office, 1945, p.
+2 On December 16, 1945, U.S. President Truman described the policy of the United States with respect to China as follows: "It is the firm belief of this government that a strong, united, and democratic China is of the utmost importance to the success of the United Nations Organization and for world peace" (United States of America Government Printing Office, 1945, p.
 945).

-Through this program China received the most advanced technology available in the Soviet Union, which in some industries was the best in the world (Gangchalianke, 2002).
-For instance, in the iron and steel industry, during the 1950s the Soviet Union built and operated the world's best blast furnaces-these were installed in Chinese plants in Anshan, Wuhan, and Paotou before even being employed in Soviet factories (Lardy, 1995; Zhikai and Wu, 2002).
+Through this program China received the most advanced technology available in the Soviet Union, which in industries like iron and steel was the best in the world (Gangchalianke, 2002).
+For instance, during the 1950s the Soviet Union built and operated the world's best blast furnaces-these were installed in Chinese plants in Anshan, Wuhan, and Paotou before even being employed in Soviet factories (Lardy, 1995; Zhikai and Wu, 2002).
 The advancement of Soviet technology was recognized from the US side as well.
 After studying the Soviet and Chinese industries for decades, Clark (1995) argued that Soviet steel technology transferred to China was comparable to that of the most developed Western economies.
 The Soviet effort in promoting Chinese management of the 156 Projects impressed the Indian Prime Minister Nehru.
 While visiting the Anshan plant, he compared the Soviet transfer in China with the British and US one in India, concluding that in China "the entire process of production in the enterprise [was] being operated by Chinese experts," while in India the British and Americans "never allow[ed] Indians to manage the most important mechanism of the enterprises" (Zhikai and Wu, 2002; Hirata, 2018).

 The locations for the 156 Projects were chosen based on geological conditions and access to natural resources.
 For example, experts from the Soviet Ministry of Metallurgy explained that the nonferrous metal plants, such as the Guizhou Aluminum Company, "must be built on copper rich ore," and that "the copper content of the ore should be tested during the site selection."
 Beyond the geological conditions, Chinese leaders had a strong preference for choosing inner regions and mountain areas to protect these plants from potential military attacks (Lardy, 1995).
 For these reasons, the 156 Projects were concentrated in the northeastern regions (Heilongjiang, Jilin, Liaoning) and the inner regions (Shaanxi, Shanxi, Gansu, and Hubei, Figure 1).
 Only 10 projects were built on sites where firms existed before 1949.
-These firms were almost completely destroyed during the Civil War and were no longer able to produce; therefore, they were rebuilt from scratch (Hirata, 2018).
-In this respect, the Soviet assistance shaped the geographical distribution of Chinese industrialization, since before 1952 the few existing firms were almost all located in the coastal areas (Lardy, 1995, p.
-145).
+These firms were almost completely destroyed during the Civil War and were no longer